 • People from working-class backgrounds

-The activities will be a mix of inspirational and experiential activities, skills development and peer learning opportunities as well as the group acting as a critical friend to support the development of an upcoming Charter for Equity.
-A priority developed in discussions at our Collectively Strategising Culture Summit 2024, the Charter for Equity aims to establish principles and commitments for cultural organisations to promote equity, fair treatment, and inclusion within the cultural workforce as well as Culture Central’s wider strategic activity.
+The activities are a mix of inspirational and experiential activities, skills development and peer learning opportunities as well as the group acting as a critical friend to support the development of an upcoming Charter for Equity.
+A priority developed in discussions at our Collectively Strategising Culture Summit 2024 and included in Collectively Strategising Culture: Our Plan, the Charter for Equity aims to establish principles and commitments for cultural organisations to promote equity, fair treatment, and inclusion within the cultural workforce as well as Culture Central’s wider strategic activity.

 It's your network, shaped by your needs and your vision for change.
-To do this, we need your help.
-Help us curate (y)our 12 Inc Net sessions*:
+(Y)our Inc Net sessions include:

-1. Space Invaders - We’re looking outward with trips, visits, and guided excursions.
+1. Space Invaders - Where we look outward with trips, visits, and guided excursions.
 Where are the thriving arts and culture scenes in the country?
 Who/what/where can we learn from?
 Or is it a picnic for the group at a heritage site?
 Let’s take up space and go visit!

 2. HeadSpace – Tell us how you want to unload some of the emotional and mental baggage we accumulate navigating the sector in the current climate.
 Lets retreat!